trevorkeenan/fluxnet-data-explorer/README.md

 This repository is the canonical source, release, Zenodo DOI, and GitHub Pages hosting repository for the FLUXNET Data Explorer.
 It contains the Explorer source code, tests, generated manifests and snapshots, refresh scripts, refresh workflows, release metadata, Apache-2.0 license, and citation metadata.

 The live public Explorer is served from this repository at https://www.keenangroup.info/fluxnet-data-explorer/.
-The old URL, https://www.keenangroup.info/fluxnet-explorer.html, is retained only as a legacy compatibility pointer from the main lab website.
-Future Explorer updates should be made in this repository, not in `trevorkeenan/trevorkeenan.github.io`.

 ## Data Snapshots